sallar/lunchify-swift/README.md

 $ git clone git@github.com:sallar/lunchify-swift.git
 $ cd lunchify-swift
 $ carthage update
+$ pod install
 ```
-Then open the project in XCode and run in simulator or on your device.
+Then open the `.xcworkspace` file in XCode and run in simulator or on your device.

 ## Acknowledgements
 - [Arash Asghari](https://twitter.com/_arashsghari): Help with the graphic design